RDCH106/Keyboard2Xinput/README.md

 D6 = START
 D2 = BACK
 ```
-The [config] section defines the key (here the minus key from the keypad) that toggles the interception of keys.
+The [config] section defines:
+- enableToggle : the key (here the minus key from the keypad) that toggles the interception of keys.
 Can be handy if you have a real keyboard connected and want to disable momentarily the interception, without quitting your game.
 This does NOT disconnect the gamepads.
+- exit : the key (here the multiply key from the keypad) that exits the program.
+This has been added because I use AutoHotKey to launch & kill Keyboard2Xinput, and could not figure out how to catch the exit process event (if there's one) triggered by AHK.
+While exiting by killing the process does work, it leaves the notification icon lingering until the mouse hovers over it.
+Having an exit key resolves this problem.

 Each [pad*n*] section defines a configuration for a pad.
 Each maps a key to a button/axis of the Xbox 360 gamepad.
 The keys and values are **case-sensitive**.